 The Semperit Group invests in existing sites, for example through the construction of new buildings, the purchase of new machines, and replacement investments.
-In addition, there is the possibility that new companies will be acquired or that existing business units will be divested (sale, closure).
+In addition, there is the possibility that new companies will be acquired or that existing business units will be divested.
 In the course of such investments and divestments there are, among other things, transaction risks and the risk of misjudgements as well as inherited liabilities of all types.

-As a result of the announcement of the separation from the Sempermed segment, there remains a high degree of uncertainty among the staff as well as customers, which could lead to increased staff fluctuation, reduced productivity, and the loss of expertise and orders.
+As a result of the decision at the beginning of 2020 regarding the strategic realignment and the transformation into an industrial polymer specialist, there remains a high degree of uncertainty among the staff as well as customers, which could lead to increased staff fluctuation, reduced productivity, and the loss of expertise and orders.